 Never mind the benefits of ‘lifelong learning’, a term so liberally used that it’s lost its flavour – much like ‘wanderlust’ (ugh).

-When I first used my credits to enrol in a Graphic Communication course at NAFA last year, I’d signed up with the intention of mastering Adobe Illustrator.
+When I first enrolled in a Graphic Communication course at NAFA last year using my credits, I’d imagined myself mastering Adobe Illustrator in a matter of weeks.

-But here’s the unsurprising catch: going for a SkillsFuture course won’t automatically make you a pro, as I quickly learnt.
+Except going for a SkillsFuture course won’t automatically make you a pro (duh).

 What Is SkillsFuture?